albertopasi/PolyShape-2D/blog.md

 These hypotheses provide a clear and structured framework for empirical inquiry.
 They are specific, measurable, and directly challenge the core assertions of the SFCNN paper, setting the stage for a rigorous and insightful experimental investigation.

-## Beyond Rotated-MNIST: why we need a new dataset
+## Beyond Rotated-MNIST: why do we need a new dataset?

 Rotated MNIST (R-MNIST) has served as the standard benchmark for this task, and SFCNNs achieved a record-low error on it [^sfcnn].
 However, to rigorously test our hypothesis, a more controlled environment is necessary.
 R-MNIST introduces several confounding variables, factors that are correlated with both the input and output and can obscure the true relationship being tested.